nham/hippo/readme.md

 where <N> is an optional argument for the number of items to review.
 The default is 20.

+You can also review a specific item by using the `--id` flag:

+    hippo review --id=<id>

 You can also list all items with

     hippo list